luc654/display_Library/README.md

 Each component has different parameters.
 There are currently three components, text, buttons and checkboxes.

+There are also [lists](#lists) that store these components, these lists are usefull for quicker styling and nicer code reading.

 ### Text

 A text component has four parameters,